machinewulf/useful-commands/useful_commands.md

 -   Shows you the contents of the previous folder/directory, whilst keeping you in your current folder
--   Can do as many times as you want like ‘cd ../’ so: ll ../../ = view contents back 2 folders, ll ../../../ = view contents back 3 etc
+-   Can do as many times as you want, like ‘cd ../’ so: ll ../../ = view contents back 2 folders, ll ../../../ = view contents back 3 etc

 ``` bash